 If your operation will be performed under general anaesthesia, it means you will be asleep and feel no pain or other sensations, as well as have no memory of what happened.
 Millions of general anaesthetics are given in UK hospitals every year – without them, most operations wouldn’t be possible, let alone safe.

 There are a small number of serious complications associated with having a general anaesthetic, ranging from having a serious allergic reaction to the anaesthetic itself to death.
-However, fewer than one in every 10,000 people having a general anaesthetic experience a serious complication.
-Indeed, the risk of death caused by general anaesthesia is very rare (according to the NHS, it happens in one in every 100,000 to one in every 200,000 cases).
-People also often worry that they may wake up in the middle of their operation, but this too is rare, says the NHS.
+However, fewer than between one in every 10,000 and one in every 20,000 people having a general anaesthetic experience a serious allergy-related complication (ii).
+Indeed, the risk of death caused by general anaesthesia is very rare (according to the NHS, it happens in one in around every 100,000 cases (ii) ).
+People also often worry that they may wake up in the middle of their operation, but this too is uncommon, with a report produced by the Royal College of Anaesthetists and the Association of Anaesthetists of Great Britain and Ireland finding one in 19,000 people are affected by accidental awareness during general anaesthesia (AAGA) (iii)..

 Side effects after you come around from the operation, on the other hand, are more common – but thankfully they don’t usually last for long.
 Your anaesthetist will tell you about the possible side effects you may experience after having surgery, the most common of which include the following: